ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Conclusions

 Our Neural Network model outperformed our KNN and Decision Tree models, but barely.
-With accuracies of 68% for testing data and 70% for training data, our model really only has 7% improvement over the previous ones.
+With accuracies of 68% for testing data and 70% for training data, our model has 7% improvement over the previous ones.

 We also need to acknowledge that Neural Networks are much more opaque than Decision Trees or KNN models.
 If somebody wants to understand why a problem is labeled easy, medium, or hard our Neural Network is unlikely to provide great insight.